gingerhot/python-rocksdb/docs/tutorial/index.rst

     db = rocksdb.DB("test.db", opts)

-It assings a cache of 2.5G, uses a bloom filter for faster lookups and keeps more data (64 MB) in memory before writting a .sst file.
+It assigns a cache of 2.5G, uses a bloom filter for faster lookups and keeps more data (64 MB) in memory before writting a .sst file.

 About Bytes And Unicode